LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 We will cover a few basic commands for formatting plots in this lesson.
-A great resource for help styling your figures is the matplotlib gallery (http://matplotlib.org/gallery.html), which includes plots in many different styles and the source code that creates them.
+A great resource for help styling your figures is the matplotlib gallery [http://matplotlib.org/gallery.html](http://matplotlib.org/gallery.html), which includes plots in many different styles and the source code that creates them.
 The simplest of plots is the 2 dimensional line plot.
 These examples walk through the basic commands for making line plots using pyplots.

-> ## Challenge
-> Make a variety of line plots from your data.
-> (Hint: use loops to combine strings and give every line a
-> different style and color).
-> Add axis labels, titles, and legends to your figures.
-Make at least one
-> figure with multiple plots using the function *subplot()*.
-{: .challenge}

 ### Using pyplot: